Electric scooter injury attorney representing

 Did you know that Florida law currently does not permit motorized scooters to be ridden on public roads?
 Are you aware that the scooters are only allowed to be operated on sidewalks if the local governmental authority passes an ordinance that specifically allows motorized scooters on their sidewalks?
 See generally Florida Statutes Chapter 316 and Chapter 320.

 In contrast, most of the companies tell their customers to ride in the street, obey local laws, and stay off of the sidewalks.
 The apps also require that the user should wear a helmet.
 How many people actually wear a helmet as they are flying down the street to their next meeting or to the next bar?
-A recent report from the local ABC station, WPLG, stated that in December and January, Fort Lauderdale Fire Rescue responded to 40 e-scooter incidents with 31 folks transported to the emergency room.
+A recent report from the local ABC station, WPLG, stated that in December and January, Fort Lauderdale Fire Rescue responded to 40 e-scooter incidents with 31 people transported to the emergency room.

 On January 25, 2019, Senate Bill 542 was filed to address e-scooters.
 In summary, the bill provides that an operator (rider/driver) of a “micromobility device” or “motorized scooter” … “has all of the rights and duties applicable to the rider of a bicycle …”